A lot of inquiries

-And if you're applying for a home, auto or student loan, you can minimize the damage by making all of your applications within a two-week period.
+If you're applying for a home, auto or student loan, you can minimize the damage to your FICO score by making all of your applications within a 45-day period.
 When you do that, the score bundles all the similar inquiries and treats them as one.
 Unfortunately, there is no similar grace period for credit card applications.